Accounting and Finance

 Financial Statements Analysis & Valuations (15 credits)

-- Deepen and broaden students' understanding of conceptual and theoretical issues in accounting and financial management through real life examples.
+- Deepen and broaden students' understanding of conceptual and theoretical issues in accounting and financial management through real world cases.

 - Develop an understanding of the analysis of firms' financial reports relevant to the investment decision and firms' valuations.

-- Develop an understanding of, and apply, the tools and techniques available to value the stock of listed public companies and apply them.
+- Develop an understanding of, and apply, the tools and techniques available to value the stock of listed public companies.

 - Develop and enhance transferable skills.